What comes to your mind when you see or hear the word Dracula? Probably vampires, right? But what about ruthless Romanian royalty … or dragons?

-The origin of the name is disputed.
-But the predominant belief is that “Dracula” was the nickname of Prince Vlad III Dracul of Wallachia (now part of Romania.)
-The brutal prince was also known as “the Impaler.”
+For the character—and name—Dracula, Stoker is believed to have been influenced by a not-so-friendly dude, Vlad the Impaler, who ruled in Wallachia (now a part of Romania) in the 15th century.
 It’s said that he oversaw the murder of tens of thousands of rivals, criminals, and other enemies.
-Take a stab at his preferred method of execution.
+Take a stab at his preferred method of execution …

 Vlad the Impaler was also known as Vlad III Dracula.
 The name Dracula means “son of Dracul.”
 In the Romanian language today, dracul means “the devil”—drac is “devil,” ul is “the”—but it is derived from the Latin dracō, “dragon.”
 (Dragons have been historically associated with Satan, hence the evolution.)

 Now, “son of Dracul” is a reference to Vlad’s father, who was a member of the Order of the Dragon, a Christian society of knights in the manner of Crusaders.
 The order chose as its patron saint, St. George, famed for his legendary slaying of a dragon.

 Where does the word dragon come from?

 As you may have guessed, Latin’s dracō is the source of the English dragon, found in English by the 1200s for a “huge serpent” before settling into its form as the mythical, winged, fire-breathing reptile.